LucFrachon/advanced_lane_lines_detection/README.md

 This pipeline works well on the project video but further work is required before it performs well on the other two.

+More detail
+---

+Read `project_writeup.md` for full details of the tools, techniques and reasoning behind this project.